-Join a Faroese shepherd on a beautiful 8km hike over the "Reynið" mountain from Argir, Tórshavn to the historical Kirkjubøur.
-The guide, an experienced shepherd in the area, will invite to join him in his weekly chores - checking fences, tending to the sheep, or feeding the herd of Scottish highland cattle.
+Join a Faroese shepherd on a beautiful 8km hike over the "Reynið" mountain from Argir, Tórshavn, to the historical settlement Kirkjubøur.
+The guide, an experienced shepherd in the area, will invite you to join him in his weekly chores - checking fences, tending to the sheep, or feeding the herd of Scottish highland cattle.

-The hike starts in the suburb of Argir, where the landscape is a rugged, stony terrain with beautiful views over Torshavn, Argir and Nólsoy.
+The hike starts in the suburb of Argir, where the landscape is a rugged, stony terrain with beautiful views over Torshavn, Argir and Nólsoy island.
 On the way to Kirkjubøur, where the hike ends, the scenery changes giving you a spectacular view over the islands Hestur and Koltur.
-There is a historical sheepfold on the route as well as an old watchtower and two old guardhouses in the area
+There is a historical sheepfold on the route as well as an old watchtower and two old guardhouses in the area.

-In Kirkjubö you will have the opportunity to see the old farm house from the 11th century and the old ruin of the cathedral and the and the historical church.
+In Kirkjubö you will have the opportunity to see the old farm house from the 11th century.
+You will also see the old ruin of the cathedral and the historical church.

 In the summer, visitors with an interest in birds will have the pleasure of seeing and hearing a wide variety of birds such as the gold-crest (Títlingskongur in Faroese), which is the smallest bird in Europe, the white wagtail (Erla Kongsdóttir), the great skua (Skúgvur) and many other birds that nest in the mountains.

-During the winter when the days are shorter, the scenery transforms into an arctic tundra with almost total silence and even the small possibility of seeing the aurora borealis.
+During the winter when the days are shorter, the scenery transforms into an arctic tundra with almost total silence.
+You even have a small chance of seeing the aurora borealis.

-A night-walk in the snow during the winter season is an unforgettable experience and grants photo-enthusiasts the perfect opportunity to capture beautiful long-time exposure pictures.
+A night-walk in the snow during the winter season is an unforgettable experience.
+The hike grants photo-enthusiasts the perfect opportunity to capture beautiful long-time exposure pictures.